 For a train trip, I can check route and timetable ahead of traveling.
 Plan things out.
 All to know I’ll end up where I want to go, when I want to be there.

-Life is much more uncertain.
+Life on the other hand is quite uncertain.
 Which makes it more important to choose wisely.
 Since we can’t peek into the future and know how things will play out for sure, we must use everything we know from that past and current state of things.
 Then make the best decision we can.

 It’s also essential to keep checking how things are going.
 Is life’s trajectory reasonably aligned with the choice I made back there or am I going off course?